hotkeymuc/haul1/README.md

 Oh, and it comes with *ShadowRunner*, a simple VM that is written in *HAL* and which can be programmed for using *HAL*.
 A nice strange loop, don't you think?

+This project has been superseded by [HAUL2](https://github.com/hotkeymuc/haul2) and [HAUL3](https://github.com/hotkeymuc/haul3) which are written in Python and come with more powerful lexers and parsers.

 ## Features and Limitations
-* = "Flat" translation: no lexer, compiler - just a simple text-translator
+* "Flat" translation: no lexer, compiler or AST - just a simple text-translator
-* = First word in each line is always the command, then tab separated parameters
+* First word in each line is always the command, followed by tab separated parameters
-* = Written in PHP :-(
+* Written in PHP :-(
-* + Some kind of structure/state while parsing (instructions, expressions, ...), but no "understanding" of the code
+* Some kind of structure/state while parsing (instructions, expressions, ...), but no "understanding" of the code
-* + OOP (HTKs are classes)
+* OOP (HTKs are classes)
-* + Sample Code: "shadowRunner" - a small VM
+* Sample Code: "shadowRunner" - a small VM
-* + "HYBERnation" - Programs can store their state across translations!
+* "HYBERnation" - Programs can store their state across translations!
-* + Goodie: SR1 can convert HAL to shadowRunner byte code!!!
-YO DAWG!!!
-Recursion galore!
-The system can translate itself to a language it can interpret itself... wow.
+* Goodie: SR1 can convert HAL to shadowRunner byte code!!
+"YO DAWG!
+I HEARD YOU LIKE POLYMORPHISM..."
-* !
-Works great for what it does!!!
+* Works great for what it does!
-* = 600 lines (12kb) per output kernel
+* roughly 600 lines (12kb) per translation kernel
-* - Language is really ugly (an "assembler php hate child") - no nested expressions, looks repetitive
+* Language is really ugly (an "assembler php hate child") - no nested expressions, looks repetitive, generally unpleasant to code in.
-* - Needs a boot-strapper to initially translate itself to an executable language (translateOnce.php)
+* Needs a boot-strapper to initially translate itself to an executable language (translateOnce.php)
-* - limited syntax (assembler like - the worst quirks of all output languages combined!)
+* limited syntax (assembler like - the worst quirks of all output languages combined!)
-* - parsing is a bit messy, since we have no syntax tree
+* parsing is a bit messy, since we have no syntax tree
-* - Can only output languages that are similar in their syntactic structure (PHP, Python, JS, VBS, ...)
+* Can only output languages that are similar in their syntactic structure (PHP, Python, JS, VBS, ...)
 > Maybe some sort of syntax tree is not bad after all...
 Especially for binary output.